-Bonsai dropping its leaves
+Bonsai dropping leaves

 Likely causes